Global behaviour of bistable solutions for gradient systems in one unbounded spatial dimension: Invasion implies convergence

 is an upper bound for all the values of $\beta(s)$, for all $s$ in $[0,+\infty)$.
 This quantity depends on $V$ and on the function $x\mapsto \barxesc(s)$, in other words on the initial condition $u_0$, but not on the parameters $\tInit$ and $c$ and $\initCut$ of the relaxation scheme.
 Let

 with this notation, the upper bound \cref{up_bd_G_back} on $\Gback(s)$ follows from inequality \cref{upp_bd_Gback_prel}.

 Now let us consider the second quantity $\Gfront(s)$.
-The control that will be required on this quantity is simpler, since it only relies on the value of $\yHom(0)$, which can be assumed to be arbitrarily large if $\tInit$ is sufficiently large.
+The control that will be required on this quantity is simpler, since it only relies on the value of $\xiHom(0)$, which can be assumed to be arbitrarily large positive if $\tInit$ is large enough positive.
 Since $\xHom'(\cdot)$ is nonnegative (see \vref{hyp_xHom_prime_pos}), for all $s$ in $[0,+\infty)$,

 By explicit calculation, it follows from the upper bound on the integrand of $\Gfront(s)$ that

 and inequality \cref{up_bd_G_front} on $\Gfront(s)$ follows. \Cref{lem:bound_Gback_Gfront} is proved. \end{proof}